elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

     * Use of an externally purchased [hex key set](parts-lists.md#tools) may also be helpful.
     * Take extra care to tighten the set screws effectively to the flat sides of the motors to avoid problems with the motors spinning freely without turning the pulleys.
   * [Troubleshooting - Layer Shifts](troubleshooting-issues.md#layer-shifts)
+    * If the layers shift, or shapes print with distorted X and Y coordinates, several steps should be revisited, including this one.
+    * Make sure the belts on the Y-axis and on the Y motor are tightened and do not slip.
 <center>
 <table>
   <tr>